 Propelled by the philosophy that “what gets measured, gets managed,” SSMC began tracking sustainability metrics for local cities and our county in 1997.
 We have been celebrating sustainability champions since 1999.
 The growing impacts of climate change and widening inequality in income and opportunity have prompted us to become more proactive in advocating for sustainable programs and policies.
 In 2019 we started the Sustainability Ideas Bank to equip local cities with proven sustainability solutions.
-In addition, we partner with other organizations to encourage sustainability programs and policies.
+In 2021 we created the Sustainability Dashboard to track metrics each year for all cities in San Mateo County.

 Our Indicators for a Sustainable San Mateo County reports provide fact-based information on local trends impacting our economy, environment and society.
-This annual report presents metrics that raise awareness of sustainability in the county and improve our ability to make sound decisions for the benefit of future generations.
+Each year this report takes a deep dive into one sustainability topic and examines its ramifications for San Mateo County.
+These reports raise awareness of sustainability in the county and improve our ability to make sound decisions for the benefit of future generations.

 The Sustainability Ideas Bank offers proven, impactful sustainability solutions to local cities and businesses that have been implemented successfully elsewhere.
 Why reinvent the wheel when you can benefit from the experience of others?
 Each solution includes resources and contact information so people can get questions answered by those who have paved the way.